Major Facilities Projects 2016 - 2026

 Budget: $8 Million

-On July 22, 2019, Council approved the guiding principles, program and site for the new Animal Shelter facility.
-The replacement of the existing Animal Shelter facility will modernize the facility and operations in order to meet community needs.
+On July 22, 2019, Council approved the guiding principles, program and site for the new animal shelter facility.
+The new Richmond Animal Shelter officially opened in July 2022.
+The replacement of the former facility has modernized the facility and operations in order to meet community needs.